Show airs live noon to 1 p.m. ET each Saturday on WICR 88.7 FM in Indianapolis.

 Myers said renaming of the site reflects the Friends of Ernie Pyle’s intent to broaden the scope of the museum and make it a place where visitors can come to learn more about World War II and the generation of American men and women who fought it.

-Pyle was on assignment as a war correspondent when he died on April 18, 1945, after being struck by a Japanese machine gunner’s bullet on Ie Shima, a small island near Okinawa in the South Pacific.
+Pyle was on assignment as a war correspondent when he died on April 18, 1945, after being struck by a Japanese machine gunner’s bullet on Ie Shima, a small island near Okinawa in the North Pacific.
 He was 44 years old.

 “Primarily, the museum will always exist to honor and commemorate Dana’s native son, Ernie Pyle,” Myers said.
 “But we also want to use this special place to honor all WWII veterans and their place in history.
 We think Ernie would have wanted it that way.”